zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 <br>

-### 🏷Creating an RPC Gateway Service Project
+### 🏷Creating a GRPC Gateway Service Project

-Access the sponge UI interface, click on the left menu bar **[Protobuf]** -> **[Create RPC Gateway Project]**, select the protobuf file(s) (multiple selections allowed), and then fill in the other parameters.
+Access the sponge UI interface, click on the left menu bar **[Protobuf]** -> **[Create GRPC Gateway Project]**, select the protobuf file(s) (multiple selections allowed), and then fill in the other parameters.
 Hover over the question mark `?` to view parameter descriptions.
-After filling in the parameters, click the `Download Code` button to generate the RPC gateway service project code, as shown in the screenshot below:
+After filling in the parameters, click the `Download Code` button to generate the grpc gateway service project code, as shown in the screenshot below:

 ![micro-rpc-gw-pb](assets/images/micro-rpc-gw-pb.png)

 > [!tip] Equivalent command: **sponge micro rpc-gw-pb --module-name=edusys --server-name=edusys --project-name=edusys --protobuf-file=./user_gw.proto**

-> [!tip] The format of the directory name for the extracted RPC gateway service code is `ServiceName-Type-Date`.
+> [!tip] The format of the directory name for the extracted grpc gateway service code is `ServiceName-Type-Date`.
 You can modify the directory name (e.g., remove the type and date).

 > [!tip] After successfully generating the code, it will be saved as a record for your convenience, making it easy to use for the next code generation.
 The record is displayed when you refresh or reopen the page.

-Unzip the code files, and you will have the following directory structure for the created RPC gateway service:
+Unzip the code files, and you will have the following directory structure for the created grpc gateway service:

 ```
 .